-Heart failure is a clinical problem with
+Heart failure is a clinical problem with high societal relevance.

-The UMC Utrecht tries to use stem cells to optimize the treatment of people who have had a heart attack.
+Research in the group of Professor Pieter Doevendans at the UMC Utrecht tries to use stem cells to optimize the treatment of people who have had a heart attack.
 In collaboration with international parties in China and the US, large-scale studies are conducted to find the best treatment for heart problems.

 “At the UMC Utrecht’s department of Cardiology, we treat patients with heart problems,” says Pieter Doevendans, Professor of Cardiology and Head of the Division of Heart and Lungs.
 “People with severe forms of heart failure come to us for a cardiac transplantation or sometimes we opt to give them a ventricular assist device (VAD).
 We also do a lot of work treating people with acute myocardial infarction.
 We’re on call to treat them night and day, trying to keep the myocardial damage to a minimum.”